-On a general perspective, the series will deal with three main issues:
+On a general perspective, the workshops will deal with three main issues:

 - Scope: how to bring under a common conceptual and pragmatic roof business, organizational, and systems engineering considerations

 - Representations: how to ensure a formal, integrated, and ecumenical description of all the aspects concerned

 - Interoperability: how an open-source EA ontology can enable a seamless integration with engineering platforms

 With regard to the specificity of enterprise architecture, the light will be put on: